-Kerry Washington talked about using silence as an actor:
+Kerry Washington has talked about using silence as an actor:

 When I was substitute teaching in New York City public school…I kept getting offered full-time teaching jobs, and I kept going, wow, I could leave this acting thing and have benefits and a regular income, and (laugh) make a difference in the world, and feel good about my work.